se701team3/Forgettable/README.md

 This makes encounters between people smoother and more engaging, while also helping you to remember people better and in greater detail.

 ## Getting Started

 To run all features of the application, start the Frontend, Backend, and MongoDB instances by reading and following the relevant README file below.

 - [Frontend README](./forgettable-frontend/)
 - [Backend README](./backend/)

+## Contributions
+To contribute to this project, please see the [Contributing guide](CONTRIBUTING.md) for more details.

 ## Developers
 _**Forgettable**_, Software Engineering 701 Team 3, The University of Auckland